Mercyful Fate: Satan's Favorite Band

 So Who Was Mercyful Fate, Anyway?

 Mercyful Fate was formed in 1981 out of the ashes of two Danish hard-rock bands, "Brats" and "Danger Zone."
 Their melodic metal sound, powered by guitarists Hank Shermann and Michael Denner, picked up where the classic vibes of early Judas Priest, Black Sabbath, Scorpions and Deep Purple left off, but the band's ace-in-the-hole was lead vocalist Kim Bendix Peterson, soon to be known better by his stage name, King Diamond.
 The King's multi-octave vocal range, outspoken support of Satanism, and ghoulish stage makeup (he looked like the demonic love child of Alice Cooper and KISS) made Mercyful Fate stand out from the pack, visually and musically.
-The King's dramatic vocal style and frequent use of his trademark high-pitched falsetto made metal fans and critics alike sit up and take notice.
+The King's dramatic vocal style, which featured frequent use of his trademark high-pitched falsetto, made metal fans and critics alike sit up and take notice.

 Mercyful Fate released their first four track EP on the Danish indie label "Rave-On" in 1982, which contained the classic tracks "Nuns Have No Fun" and "Corpse Without Soul."
 Roadrunner Records picked up the band for 1983's full length debut Melissa, which made its way to U.S. shores thanks to MegaForce Records (home of Metallica, Anthrax and other young metal heroes of the day).
 American metal heads (this writer included) were instantly entranced by the doomy "Black Funeral" and the eleven-minute epic "Satan's Fall."
 The band's profile was raised even further when the Melissa track "Into the Coven" was cited by Tipper Gore's would-be censorship group, the Parents Music Resource Center (PMRC) as one of the so-called "Filthy Fifteen" songs that kids should be protected from.
 It was official, Mercyful Fate was on a roll.